-This homemade Buttermilk Biscuits recipe is flaky, quick to make, and uses simple pantry ingredients.
-They’re outrageously delicious and SO much better than store bought!
+This homemade Buttermilk Biscuits recipe is quick to make and yields the most amazing buttery, flaky biscuits.
+They’re SO much better than store bought and only require simple pantry ingredients.

-• Honey – Sweetened with honey instead of sugar, which adds amazing flavor and softness.
+• Sweetened with honey, instead of sugar, which adds the best subyle sweetness, and softness.

 How to make Biscuits:

 Combine Dry Ingredients: Stir baking powder, flour, and salt together in a large bowl.
-Grate the frozen butter into the flour and use a pastry blender or fork to work the butter in.
+Grate the frozen butter into the flour then use a pastry blender or mix the butter in.
 Place the mixing bowl in the fridge for 10 minutes.
-Similar to pie crust, we want our ingredients to stay cold up until the biscuits go into the oven so that they bake with flakey, tender layers.
+Similar to making pie crust, we want our ingredients to stay cold up until the biscuits go into the oven so that they bake with flakey, tender layers.

-Add Wet Ingredients: Measure buttermilk into a liquid measuring cup and stir in the honey.
+Add Wet Ingredients: Measure buttermilk into a liquid measuring cup then stir in the honey.
+(If you don’t have buttermilk on hand, use my buttermilk substitute).
 Add to the flour mixture from the fridge and stir together just until combined.
 Turn the dough out onto a lightly floured surface and gently mold into a ball.

 Shape Dough: Press the dough with your hands (or a rolling pin) into a rectangle that is about ½ inch thick.
 Fold the dough into thirds, like a brochure.
 Repeat that process one more time, pressing the dough down to ½ inch thick and then folding it into thirds.
 This process helps create layers that will allow for a flakey biscuit texture.

-Cut Out Biscuits: Roll the dough just ¾ inch thick and use biscuits cutters to cut into desired sizes.
+Cut Out Biscuits: Roll the dough just ¾ inch thick then use biscuits cutters to cut into desired sizes.

-Bake: Place biscuits on a parchment paper lined baking sheet and bake them for 10-12 minutes at 400°.
+Bake: Place biscuits on a parchment paper lined baking sheet then bake them for 10-12 minutes at 400°F.

-Serve: I love to serve these homemade buttermilk biscuits with strawberry jam, sausage gravy, with a bowl of soup, or topped with whipped cream and strawberries for a strawberry shortcake!
+Serve: I love to serve these easy buttermilk biscuits with strawberry jam, sausage gravy, with a bowl of soup, or topped with whipped cream and strawberries for a strawberry shortcake!

 Storage and Freezing Instructions: